libraryaddict/MagicChat/README.md

 A example is.
 And its already setup..

-By the power invested in me
+"By the power invested in me

-I command the sky of the blue world!
+"I command the sky of the blue world!"

-Turn to night!
+"Turn to night!"

 This turns the world to night.